Analyzing an Extended Metaphor in "All the World’s a Stage"

-In Part One of this two-part tutorial series, you’ll learn the term symbolism.
-We’ll look closely at the features of symbolism and how authors use it to add meaning and depth to a piece of literature.
+Learn the features of symbolism and how authors use it to add meaning and depth to a piece of literature.
 Then we’ll examine the specific use of symbolism in the short story “The Story of an Hour.”
 Using excerpts from the text, we’ll analyze how the use of symbolism contributes to meaning in the text.

 Make sure to complete Part One before beginning Part Two.
 Click HERE to view Part One.

 Learn all about symbolism in this two-part tutorial series using excerpts from the classic short story "The Monkey's Paw" by W.W.
 Jacobs.
 In Part One, we examined the use of symbolism in the first part of the text.
 In Part Two, we'll finish the story and analyze how the use of symbolism contributes to the text's overall meaning.
 Make sure to complete both parts!

 Examine how allusions contribute to meaning in excerpts from O. Henry's classic American short story “The Gift of the Magi."
 In this interactive tutorial, you'll determine how allusions in the text better develop the key story elements of setting, characters, and conflict and explain how the allusion to the Magi contributes to the story’s main message about what it means to give a gift.